 Here is an example of a catalog record for a book:

-- The Location column tells in what library, and in which section of that library, the book is shelved.
+- The Locations section tells in what library the book is shelved.
 The book above is at both the Matthews-Fuller Health Sciences Library and the Dana Biomedical Library.
 For more about Location, click here.

-- The Call No. column gives a specific shelf location, usually using the Library of Congress classification system.
+- The call number is the last set of characters after the semicolon, and gives a specific shelf location using the Library of Congress classification system.
 For more about Call Numbers, click here.

 Journals in Digital Format